li-shuaishuai/react-cli/README-us.md

 # react-cli

-A simple CLI for scaffolding React.js projects.
+A CLI tool to quickly create a configurable React development environment based on Webpack.

 ## Install